Dallas Cowboys vs. New England Patriots NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Dallas Cowboys vs. New England Patriots NFL Week 6 Odds, Plays and Insights

-Oddsmakers give the Dallas Cowboys (4-1) a reasonable chance to keep their four-game winning streak alive, as they are favored by 3.5 points in a matchup against the New England Patriots (2-3) on Sunday, October 17, 2021 at Gillette Stadium.
-The total for this game has been set at 51 points.
+Oddsmakers give the Dallas Cowboys (4-1) a reasonable chance to keep their four-game winning streak intact, as they are favored by 3.5 points in a matchup with the New England Patriots (2-3) on Sunday, October 17, 2021 at Gillette Stadium.
+The point total is set at 50.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.